beejjorgensen/bgnet/src/bgnet_part_0300_addr_struct.md

 Here's the part of the game where we get to talk code for a change.

 But first, let's discuss more non-code!
 Yay!
-First I want to talk about [ix[IP]] IP addresses and ports for just a tad so we have that sorted out.
+First I want to talk about [i[IP address]] IP addresses and ports for just a tad so we have that sorted out.
 Then we'll talk about how the sockets API stores and manipulates IP addresses and other data.

 ## IP Addresses, versions 4 and 6

-In the good old days back when Ben Kenobi was still called Obi Wan Kenobi, there was a wonderful network routing system called The Internet Protocol Version 4, also called [ix[IPv4]] IPv4.
+In the good old days back when Ben Kenobi was still called Obi Wan Kenobi, there was a wonderful network routing system called The Internet Protocol Version 4, also called [i[IPv4]] IPv4.
 It had addresses made up of four bytes (A.K.A.  four "octets"), and was commonly written in "dots and numbers" form, like so: `192.0.2.111`.

 You've probably seen it around.